-4. Screening Summary
+4. Assessment Summary

-This section summarises the results of the screening exercise which are presented in full in Appendix A. Below is a summary of the screening exercise, drawing out the potential impacts (positive and negative) from the actions within the delivery plan.
+This section summarises the results of the assessment exercise which are presented in full in Appendix A. Below is a summary of the assessment exercise, drawing out the potential impacts (positive and negative) from the actions within the delivery plan.

 Overall, actions as set out within the Cycling Framework are expected to have a broadly positive impact on island communities by encouraging greater use of cycling for shorter journeys and improving integration of active travel facilities and infrastructure with public transport.
 Increasing provision of cycle storage on bus services could have particular benefits for rural and island communities where longer-distances are often a necessity and cannot be easily covered by bicycle alone.
-However, support for small bus companies must also be considered within this.
+However, support for small bus companies must also be considered in order to make this a viable option for all bus operators.

-Support for development of active travel networks which build on the national cycle network could also encourage sustainable tourism, which could also bring benefits to island communities while actions to improve cycling safety along the trunk road network will have potentially significant benefits for residents of the Isle of Skye.
+Support for development of active travel networks which build on the national cycle network could also encourage sustainable tourism, which could bring benefits to island communities, while actions to improve cycling safety along the trunk road network will have potentially significant benefits for residents of the Isle of Skye.